House in Multiple Occupation

 House prices and interest rates

-The cost of living increases, especially energy, prompted by the economic costs of two years of Covid-19 are also being accompanied by interest rates increases, while would-be home buyers watch asking prices for property continue to increase.
+The cost of living increases, especially energy, prompted by the economic costs of two years of Covid-19 are also being accompanied by interest rates increases, while would-be home buyers watch asking prices for property continue to increase Interest rates and House prices.

 To all intents this is a perfect storm for consumers, but likely first-time home buyers and those wishing to trade up are going to find it harder to make the transition.
 According to the Nationwide, a typical property now costs a record £29,162 more than it did a year ago, which represents the largest cash increase since the Society started collating property data in 1991.1